27 Epic Things to Do in Belize: The Ultimate Belize Bucket List

 21. Green Iguana Conservation Project

-According to TripAdvisor, visiting the Green Iguana Conservation Project is the #1 thing to do in San Ignacio.
-Since ’96, the San Ignacio Resort Hotel has been at the forefront of efforts to protect the threatened green iguanas, who play a vital role in the ecological balance of Belize’s river habitat.
+Visiting the Green Iguana Conservation Project is one of the best things to do in San Ignacio!
+Since 1996, the San Ignacio Resort Hotel has been protecting the threatened green iguanas who play a vital role in the ecological balance of Belize’s river habitat.

 Go there, and take a closer look at these magnificent creatures.
 You’ll learn about the project iguana incubation, hatching, rearing, and releasing processes.

-The Green Iguana Conservation Project also has an “Adopt an Iguana Program,” which raises money for the organization – and also provides scholarships to local kiddos!
+The Green Iguana Conservation Project also has an “Adopt an Iguana Program,” which raises money for the organization and provides scholarships to local kiddos.

-22. Take a Day Trip to Laughing Bird Caye National Park
+22. Day Trip to Laughing Bird Caye National Park

-Nestled off the coast of Placencia, Laughing Bird Caye National Park is an island paradise for nature lovers and an easy day trip.
+Nestled off the coast of Placencia, Laughing Bird Caye National Park is an easy day trip for nature lovers.

 Named after a population of laughing gulls that used to breed there, Laughing Bird Caye National Park is the home turf of a thriving population of birds and other wildlife, including parrots, pelicans, herons, and iguanas.
-While the on-land nature is stunning, the real star of the show is the coral reef, which teems with colorful fish and vibrant coral.
+The real star of the show, though, is its vibrant coral reef teeming with fish.

 Go there, snorkel or dive, or simply relax on the beautiful white sand beaches and soak up the rays.
 As one of the top attractions in Belize, you can’t miss this!